This author is a university graduate from the UK, a traveller and an explorer. He has been to 25 European countries.

-Once there was a culture of skull painting, mainly practised in the eastern Alpine region.
+Once there was a culture of skull painting, mainly practiced in the eastern Alpine region.
 Today St. Michael's Chapel in Hallstatt has the world's largest collection of skulls—about 1,200—of which over 600 are painted.
 These skulls were actually transferred from the graves outside the chapel into the charnel house so that the graves could be reused for new burials.

 Getaway to Obertraun

 There is a beautiful town called Obertraun next to Hallstatt.
 To get there, the best way is by bus 543 from Hallstatt.
-Hop on the bus in Hallstatt and the get off at the last stop.
-Both single and return tickets can be bought onboard from the bus driver.
+Hop on the bus in Hallstatt and get off at the last stop.
+Both single and return tickets can be bought from the bus driver.
 There are basically three attractions you can visit by taking the Dachstein Krippenstein cable car:

 - The Mammoth Cave